 - There is an existing overhead electrical line and buried gas line traversing the site.
 Both will be relocated.
 Electrical, telephone, and cable service to the development are to be provided by underground service. - The Preliminary Plan includes a Grading and Utilities Plan, which shows the planned locations and connections to sanitary sewer, force main, water main, gas main, and electric.
 It shows a new utility pole near the proposed substation that would have three phase power installed over head to another new utility pole at the eastern property boundary, which would run along the eastern edge of the property, across two more new poles.
 Underground utility would be run from the new pole near the substation to the proposed buildings. - 812.I states that "The development shall be provided with electrical, telephone, and telecommunication service adequate to meet the anticipated use of the project.
 New utility facilities shall be screened from view to the extent feasible.
-Utility lines shall be placed underground." - The Final Plan will require a waiver of 812.I, for some of the utility lines to remain overhead. - The generator pad, pump station, utility pole, have no proposed landscaping around them. - Pump Station Drawings were submitted on March 23, 2020 that includes plans for the proposed sewer pump station improvements, associated landscaping, and details on the pump station control building.
+Utility lines shall be placed underground."

+- The Final Plan will require a waiver of 812.I, for some of the utility lines to remain overhead.
+The final plan submission states that the applicant has met with Central Maine Power and the applicant will pay to remove and relocate the overhead utilities that currently run through the subject property. - The generator pad, pump station, utility pole, have no proposed landscaping around them. - Pump Station Drawings were submitted on March 23, 2020 that includes plans for the proposed sewer pump station improvements, associated landscaping, and details on the pump station control building. - Updated pump station plans were submitted on June 3, 2020.
+The updated plans depict a change to box-type panel containment.
+PWD is no longer proposing a building.